TodePond/SandPond/README.md

 2. Add your TodeSplat function or file to `index.html` in the same place as the other elements.

 ## To-Do
+* Allow mode selection via URL parameters.
+* Make the dropper place atoms on top of other atoms if it is being blocked.
 * Put menu items into categories.
 * Move functions to their appropriate files.
 * Flip the z-axis.